 The state Casino Control Commission has announced its first applicants for Ohio online betting licenses, and BetMGM and PointsBet were at the front of the line as Mobile Management Service Providers (MMSPs).
 BetMGM also applied as a Management Service Provider (MSP).

-Gaming companies like BetMGM Sportsbook and PointsBet Sportsbook seeking to apply for licenses in these areas, or for Class A and Class B licenses, have until July 15.
+Gaming companies like BetMGM Ohio Sportsbook and PointsBet Sportsbook seeking to apply for licenses in these areas, or for Class A and Class B licenses, have until July 15.
 The commission announced the first applicants last Friday and will do so every Friday until the deadline.

 It’s a safe bet the OCCC will soon be receiving applications from Bally’s, Caesars, betParx, Rush Street, Fubo and Tipico, as all of those companies have already made betting partnership deals with Ohio sports franchises, arenas or events.
-DraftKings Sportsbook and FanDuel Sportsbook are also likely to join the fun.
+DraftKings Ohio Sportsbook and FanDuel Sportsbook are also likely to join the fun.

 The OCCC is accepting sports betting license applications from Type A, B, & C proprietors, first designated Mobile Management Service Providers (MMSPs), Management Service Providers (MSPs), and suppliers.